MACARONS: A Modular and Open-Sourced Automation System for Vertical Farming: (2) Overall Implementation and Design

 \subsection{Hardware}

-MACARONS is designed to be modular, scaling up to a variety of sizes as required.
+MACARONS (Figure \ref{fig:macarons}) is designed to be modular, scaling up to a variety of sizes as required.
 Define a \emph{grow unit} as the volume allocated to a single tray of crop that will be grown in the MACARONS.
 This may eventually be fully occupied by fully grown plants, but begins mostly empty when they are seeds.
 Define one {\em module} as a self-contained, functioning MACARONS build.
 The {\em capacity} of a MACARONS module is defined as the number of grow units which can be stacked horizontally ($N_{h}$) and vertically ($N_{v}$) in the system, for instance a $3\times 2$ MACARONS module contains three grow units stacked horizontally and two vertically.
 A MACARONS module can be built to have any selected capacity.
 Several modules can then also be co-located to scale up.

-MACARONS is designed to be easily built out of cheap, easily available components.
-A stacked horizontal system is used due to its simpler geometry.
-The design considers both the vertical-farming nature of the system and the robotics, where the supporting structure is both used to hold the crops and provide rails to constrain the robot.
-The robot therefore does not require powerful motors to support the weight of the crop nor does it require advanced navigation.
+MACARONS is designed to be easily built out of cheap and easily available components, examples of these are shown in Figure \ref{fig:common_parts}.
+A stacked horizontal system is used due to its simpler geometry when compared to vertical geometries such as the green wall \cite{skyward}.
+The design considers both the vertical-farming nature of the system and the robotics, where the support structure both holds up the weight of the crop and provide rails to constrain the robot motion.
+The robot therefore only has to push the crop, which are on the wheeled carriages, without having to lift it.
+Consequently, the robot does not require powerful motors, nor does it require advanced navigation.